BIMSBbioinfo/VoltRon/README.md

 See [here](https://github.com/BIMSBbioinfo/VoltRon/blob/main/inst/extdata/docker_desktop_instructions.md) for more instructions on how to run the container using [Docker Desktop](https://www.docker.com/products/docker-desktop/).

-## Tutorials

-Please see the [Explore](https://artur-man.github.io/VoltRon/tutorials.html) section in the VoltRon website for tutorials, example scripts and analysis found in the [preprint](https://www.biorxiv.org/content/10.1101/2023.12.15.571667v1).
-Tutorials include links for accessing necessary data to run scripts across all tutorials.

 ## References

 Manukyan, A., Bahry, E., Wyler, E., Becher, E., Pascual-Reguant, A., Plumbom, I., ... & Akalin, A. (2023).
 [VoltRon: A Spatial Omics Analysis Platform for Multi-Resolution and Multi-omics Integration using Image Registration](https://www.biorxiv.org/content/10.1101/2023.12.15.571667v1). bioRxiv, 2023-12.